midibox/mios32/apps/misc/usb_mass_storage_device/README.txt

 SD Card has to be removed so that the MIDI device is available again.

-Please note: the USB access is very slow compared to the speed you know from common SD Card readers or USB sticks, because the device is accessed with a single parallel line and not with a parallel interface.
+Please note: the USB access is slow compared to the speed you know from common SD Card readers or USB sticks, because the device is accessed with a single serial line and not with a parallel interface.

 However, transfers are fast enough to upload/download data for MIOS32 applications w/o removing the SD Card from the MBHP_CORE_STM32 module.